-A time dependent CTI correction (see Section 6.7.1) and corresponding gain calibrations were developed based on an initial "epoch" of external calibration source (ECS) data taken between February and April, 2000.
+A time-dependent CTI correction (see Section 6.7.1) and corresponding gain (detgain) calibrations were developed based on an initial "epoch" of external calibration source (ECS) data taken between February and April, 2000.
 The CTI evolution is monitored with regular observations of the ECS.
 Correction of the CTI broadening accounts for most of the gain shift, however residual changes remain.
-These residual changes are calibrated by collecting ECS data for three month intervals ("epochs") and fitting to the prominent spectral lines in the ECS data covering ~ 1.5 keV to ~ 6 keV, to obtain the time-dependent gain ("t_gain").
-Because the ECS has been fading, longer collection intervals (initially 6 months) will now be used.
-The t_gain corrections are evaluated for 32×32 tiles for all chips except S1, which uses 64×64 tiles.
+These residual changes are calibrated by collecting ECS data for several-month intervals ("epochs") and fitting to the prominent spectral lines in the ECS data covering ~ 1.5 keV to ~ 6 keV, to obtain the time-dependent gain correction ("tgain") relative to the baseline detgain.
+Fading of the ECS radioactive source due to radioactive decay has lead to longer collecting intervals.
+The initial 3-month duration of a single epoch has been increased to 6 months, and longer collection intervals may be used in the future.
+The tgain corrections were evaluated for 32×32 tiles for all chips except ACIS-S1, which used 64×64 tiles.
+More recently the tiling was changed to 32×128 for all chips in order to increase the number of counts available.